Maryland Hospital Beds & Accessories

 - Standard Assist Rails for standard use.

-In our Maryland bed rails store, you will be able to find the appropriate solution for your comfort and safety needs.
+In our Central Maryland bed rails store, you will be able to find the appropriate solution for your comfort and safety needs.
 Our medical equipment specialists will be happy to advise you on the latest bed rail products and the specific features they offer.

 Halo® Safety Rail

 We carry the innovative Halo® Safety Rail system, also known as Halo® Safety Ring.
 This device is essentially a series of grab bars connected at different angles.
 It can be installed on one side of the bed or on both, depending on the position of your hospital bed and your unique needs.
 This device is FDA-approved and is widely used in assisted living facilities.
 What’s unique about this design is that it helps reduce entrapment concerns and prevents mattress movement.